-The SW node trace which connects the source of the high-side MOSFET and the drain of the low-side MOSFET to the inductor should be short and wide.
+The SW node trace that connects the source of the high-side MOSFET and the drain of the low-side MOSFET to the inductor should be short and wide.

-To control the voltage across the output capacitor, the output voltage divider should be located close to the FB pin, with the upper FB voltage divider resistor connected to the positive side of the output capacitor, and the bottom resistor should be connected to the AGND portion of the TinyBuckTM device.
+To control the voltage across the output capacitor, the output voltage divider should be located close to the FB pin, with the upper FB voltage divider resistor connected to the positive side of the output capacitor and the bottom resistor connected to the AGND portion of the TinyBuck device.

-When using ceramic capacitor solutions with external ramp injection circuitry (R2, C4, and C5 in Figure 1), R2 and C4 should be connected near the inductor, and coupling capacitor C5 should be placed near FB pin to minimize FB pin trace length.
+When using ceramic capacitors with external ramp injection circuitry (R2, C4, C5 in Figure 1), R2 and C4 should be connected near the inductor and coupling capacitor C5 should be placed near FB pin to minimize FB pin trace length.